eshedmargalit/paperaweek/README.md

 ### Frontend

 The interface is primarily based on [ant design](https://ant.design/), with a number of custom components added.
 React and Redux are used to manage component and application state, respectively.
+[Vite](https://vitejs.dev/) is used as the build tool and dev server.

 ## Guide for Developers